gchq/sleeper/docs/design.md

 State store updates can be applied directly by writing to the log, but this causes problems with contention.
 To establish an ordering of the transaction log, a transaction can only be written when the local state is fully up to date.
 If another process adds a transaction at the same time, we read the new transaction and retry.
-If many processes are adding transactions, the retries can cause problems with load, and the throughput of adding transactions is reduced.
+If many processes are adding transactions, the retries can cause problems with load, and the throughput of new transactions is reduced.
 To avoid this, we have a queue of asynchronous state store commits, and a lambda to apply these in order in one place.

 Below is a diagram of the process of applying an asynchronous update.
 A request to add a transaction log entry is